Chehalis Western Trail: Route

 The trail, also known under the name Woodland Bay Trail, is the longest in the county.
 It is approximately 22 mi in length.
-(Note: Differing accounts list the length of the trail as 21.5, 22, and 24 miles.)
+(Note: Differing accounts list various other lengths of the trail, such as 21.5 mi and 24 mi.)
 The trail is flat and is listed as easy to moderate.
 It is wheelchair accessible for most of its length and there are several dozen trailhead and access points.
 It is open year-round but the Woodard Bay trailhead is closed in some years to protect nesting herons at the conservation area.
 The trail passes through several cities and communities including, Olympia, South Bay, Lacey, East Olympia, and Skookumchuck.

 Starting at its most northern point, the multi-purpose path begins at the Woodard Bay Natural Resources Conservation Area and runs mostly south to southeast towards its terminus at the intersection of the Yelm-Rainier-Tenino Trail.
-In between, the course crosses the Karen Fraser Woodland Trail at a roundabout and intersects with the Interstate 5 bike trail, an 8 mi-long path that parallels the highway.
+The Woodard Bay section, known as the northern leg or segment, is 5.3 mi in length.
+In between, the course crosses the Karen Fraser Woodland Trail at the Hub Junction roundabout.
+The trail later intersects with the Interstate 5 bike trail, an 8 mi-long path that parallels the highway.

+Over 351,000 people were estimated to have used the trail in 2015.